YonasAsres/GitMasteryChallenge/README.md

 - [ ] Pull Requests
 - [ ] Resolving Issues
 - [ ] Push all the changes to the GitHub repository.

+Hope this all goes well and i will finish on time.